dac029-cpu/Predicting-Power-Outage-Durations-with-Regression-Models/README.md

   frameborder="0"
 ></iframe>

 Figure 3 shows the number of outages with a detailed cause for each cause category.
-Unsurprisingly <b> severe weather <\b> has the highest count, but weirdly enough <b> intentional attack <\b> has one of the lowest, despite being one of the most populated categories from Figure 2.
+Unsurprisingly <b>severe weather</b> has the highest count, but weirdly enough <b>intentional attack</b> has one of the lowest, despite being one of the most populated categories from Figure 2.
 This is likely due to the fact that intentional attacks are a quite straightforward cause, meaning there is not much need to add additional details.

 <iframe
   src="assets/figure_4.html"